 I enjoy experimenting with unconventional materials, but still find the challenges of manipulating metal exhilarating.
 I make design choices that make my work labor intensive - complex shapes, thicker gauge metals, and meticulous finishes that elevate the final pieces.
 I value comfort and durability and use ethically sourced materials and sustainable practices wherever possible.
 I want to make jewelry that will be there for the wearer for many years to come.

-I grew up wielding power tools and craft materials and am most happy making and learning new things.
+I grew up wielding power tools and craft materials in Minnesota and have always been most happy doing something creative.

 After completing a B.S. in Biology and a M.A. in Linguistics, I left to travel the world with a backpack and a camera.
 Five years later I returned to the U.S., moving to Los Angeles where I supported myself analyzing movie scripts for Hollywood production companies.
 While this education in storytelling served me well for the rest of my creative career, I was constantly also searching for an artistic outlet to satisfy my love of visual design.

 After one class, I fell in love with metalsmithing at the Barnsdall Art Center, where I studied with LA-area art jeweler Valerie Mitchell.
 A few years later, a new job and a lot of travel as a theme park designer at Walt Disney Imagineering put my metalwork on hold (though I did dive deeply into digital photography, as my camera could always travel with me).